Niranthara Ranga Utsava from Jan. 25

 Jan.
 27 — Navilu Purana

-READ ALSO Niranthara Ranga Utsava in city from tomorrow
+READ ALSO Niranthara Ranga Utsava from Dec.
+21 to 25

 Peacock is the central metaphor of the play, which is displaced as a result of a devastating war.
 Many events — from mythology, history, and present times — unfold around this metaphor.
 Isn’t the war an act of wickedness to steal other people’s land and wealth?
 A peacock that itself has lost its ground; stands as a silent witness to the dire phenomena.
 To such belligerence created by the powerful and the resultant displacement of the weak.
 It is not only a story of the suffering of civilians who become landless as a result of war, it is also a story of environmental destruction involving all life forms.
 The story of this drama also has the thread of regret that the swan that once roamed in the clear water pond has transformed into a poor duck today.